 Which Type of Teeth Whitening is Best For You?

-Our dentist in Philadelphia, PA offers deep bleaching for patients who are interested in getting the most dramatic results possible.
+Dr. Conover offers deep bleaching for patients who are interested in getting the most dramatic results possible.
 Deep bleaching uses a combination of two to three in-office teeth bleaching treatments along with take-home treatments.
-What makes deep bleaching different is it offers significant teeth whitening even for patients with very dark teeth or tetracycline staining.
+Deep bleaching is different because it offers significant teeth whitening even for patients with very dark teeth or tetracycline staining.

 Deep bleaching works by restoring the ability of your teeth to absorb oxygen.
 The oxygen from the deep bleaching gel is absorbed deeply into the tooth, dissolving stain molecules and whitening teeth to previously unattainable levels.
 The results of deep bleaching last longer than more conventional teeth whitening methods.